 Addiction is a disease of the brain that can coax anyone who is under the influence of drugs and alcohol to do things that they would not normally do.
+People with addictions are sometimes criticized and blamed for their addictions, rather than being regarded as ill and in need of medical attention.
+One of the first steps in dealing with this growing problem is to remove the stigma that comes with having an addiction.
 Behind every face that is addicted is someone’s daughter, son, mother, or father.
 While there are many criminals that are addicted to drugs and alcohol, there are many others that do criminal acts that just need help with their addictive behaviors.

 Using criminals as the face of addiction is a disservice to the community.
 With the opioid crisis that has been growing in our own backyards, we should be talking about what others are trying to keep under wraps to, ironically, preserve the dignity of the family or the person with addiction.
 This is the time to give up saving face and start putting a real face on addiction.

 Instead of being drug dealers and low-income families that "represent" what addiction has been for so many years, addiction is not partial to anyone.
 Gender, race, sexual orientation, age, and status are not contradistinguished when it comes to addiction.
-The only choices in addiction are to not start at all or to get help from the anguish that addiction imparts.
+Addiction has only two choices: to not start at all or to get help from the anguish that addiction imparts.
 Once someone gets addicted, they do not have the choice to just stop.
-Their brain creates a mental disorder that tells them that they must get their next fix.
-This includes our sons and daughters that have been informed on what drugs and alcohol do to someone.
+Their brains create a mental disorder that tells them that they must get their next fix.
+This includes our sons and daughters, who have been informed about what drugs and alcohol do to someone.

-The face of addiction is much more than what the news has made it out to be.
-Any person that can get their hand on pills, alcohol, illicit drugs, or marijuana can become the face of addiction.
-Young kids that live in upper class neighborhoods are just as susceptible as middle-class teenagers, or adults in all stages of the life.
-The point is that addiction is prevalent in all our neighborhoods.
-We should change the negative stigma associated with addiction to be able to help those in need instead of letting people overdose in a covert fashion.
+The face of addiction is much more complex than what the news has made it out to be.
+Any person that can get their hands on pills, alcohol, illicit drugs, or marijuana can become the face of addiction.
+At the same time, young kids that live in upper-class neighborhoods are just as susceptible as middle-class teenagers or adults in all stages of their lives.
+The point is that addiction is prevalent in all of our neighborhoods.
+Instead of letting people overdose in a covert fashion, we should change the negative stigma associated with addiction to be able to help those in need.
 Currently, we probably know someone that has a problem with drugs and alcohol.
 We owe it to them to change the face of addiction to that of a helpful hand.